TheTexta/obsidian-main/Machine Learning/Gradient Descent.md

-Gradient descent is a method for algorithm optimization which uses the [[derivative]] of the cost formula to find the optimal changes which can be incrementally implemented into the [[Weights and Biases]] of the algorithm.![[gradient descent ex.png]]
+Gradient descent is a method for algorithm optimization which uses the [[Derivative]] of the cost formula to find the optimal changes which can be incrementally implemented into the [[Weights and Biases]] of the algorithm.![[gradient descent ex.png]]
 ## How does gradient descent work for algorithms?
 Gradient descent is used to optimize the entire algorithm, not just the single [[Weights and Biases|weight/biases]] which is being updated.
 Its important to note that when there are multiple [[features vs examples]] in a problem, the weights are each updated with an independent value but all the independent values point towards a local minima that will optimize ALL values of a function not just the value which is being updated.
 This is why it is important that the cost function takes into account all previous [[Weights and Biases|weights]] when updating a single weight parameter.